Hydra-Chain/hydragon-nodee/h_docs/polybft_setup.md

 **Note:** The specified amount will be added to your existing staked amount, if applicable.

-1. Update commission of the validator that will taken from the delegators' rewards.
+6. Update the commission of the validator that will taken from the delegators' rewards.

 Here is the command to use for initializing the new commission: